novoda/gradle-build-properties-plugin/docs/advanced-usage.md

 ## Define custom property source

-Besides the built in sources for properties, the plugin also provides an API to create custom sources.
+Besides the built-in sources for properties, the plugin also provides an API to create custom ones.
-Custom sources need to extend the `Entries` and can be provided via `BuildProperties.entries(Entries entries)`.
+These need to extend the `Entries` and can be provided via `BuildProperties.entries(Entries entries)`.
 For example, a custom implementation could consume properties from a web resource.

 ```gradle